Hi friend and Welcome!!

-It has a lot of latency issues (What is latency?), and the overall sound quality has been described as as distorted and fuzzy.
-People complain of buzzing, echo, humming, and a high pitched squeal (sort of like a piggy). 😛
+It has a lot of latency issues (What is latency?), and the overall sound quality has been described as distorted and fuzzy.
+People complain of buzzing, echo, humming, and a high-pitched squeal (sort of like a piggy). 😛

 It also is way too sensitive, picking up a ton of sound.
-Acoustic Sound Treatment does help, but I wouldn’t even bother spending that much dedicated time to this piece.
+Acoustic Sound Treatment does help, but I wouldn’t even bother spending that much dedicated time on this piece.

 - Good for voice-over/commentary.